-Community First covers hospital, physician, and related medical services for the above conditions.
+Community First covers hospital, doctor, clinic, or primary care provider, and related medical services for the above conditions.
 This includes services from the doctor and other services your child might need, like anesthesia or other drugs.

-The CHIP medical benefit provides limited emergency dental coverage for dislocated jaw, traumatic damage to teeth, and removal of cysts; treatment of oral abscess of tooth or gum origin; treatment and devices for craniofacial anomalies; and drugs.
+The CHIP medical benefit provides limited emergency dental coverage for dislocated jaw, traumatic damage to teeth and removal of cysts; treatment of oral abscess of tooth or gum origin, treatment and devices for craniofacial anomalies, and drugs.